pnpatel2/SpotifyProject/README.md

 Prepared By: Payal Patel
 Date: February 22, 2020
 Objective: Recommend a playlist using data collected via Spotify’s Web API.
 Additionally, share any interest insights found in the data used to create the recommended playlist.

-Data Used: For this project, audio features and specific track features were collected using the Spotify Web API for each track found on the Spotify playlist “Billboard #1 Hits from 2000-2019” by user “Paul Mattingly”.  (https://open.spotify.com/playlist/06mZvzwge07R64LQNRGnFB)
+<b>Data Used: </b>For this project, audio features and specific track features were collected using the Spotify Web API for each track found on the Spotify playlist “Billboard #1 Hits from 2000-2019” by user “Paul Mattingly”.  (https://open.spotify.com/playlist/06mZvzwge07R64LQNRGnFB)

 Tools / Technology Used:
 1. Spotify API
 2. Python